olwend/CV/README.md

 #### LONDON SCHOOL OF ECONOMICS 1998 - 1993

 - Bsc ECON (Economic and Social History) 2:2
-- Won University of London Convocation award to follow up dissertation with comparitive study of social and economic influences on cinema architecture in Paris
+- Won University of London Convocation award to follow up dissertation with comparative study "Social and economic influences on 1930's cinema architecture in London and Paris".
 - Used network to gain employment as a English Assistant in a lycee Jean Moulin, Montmorillon, Poitiers

 #### Any other qualifications
 - Intermediate French speaker
+- Basic Spanish

 ## Experience
 ** EXPERIAN PLC JULY 2016 - DECEMBER 2016**